 Most of us are under the impression that opposites attract.
 And although this may be true for magnets and couples in bad romances, when it comes to the spirit, the opposite is true: like attracts like.

-In its simplest form, this means that if you learn to harness the power of positive thinking, you’ll attract more positive circumstances.
+In its simplest form, this means that if you learn to harness the power of positive thoughts, you’ll attract more positive circumstances.